LIneA-Science/praia_astrometry/README.md

 OBS:
  - Assuming you're connected to the LIneA's environment.
  - On /app dir create symlinks to /data/PRAIA_astrometry_30_06_10.dat, /data/output and to the image file .fits.
-Whithout those the execution will thow an erro like this:
+Whithout those the execution will throw up an error like this:

  ```sh
  Proccessing field     1 of     1: file = D00374550_z_c06_r2262p01_immasked.fits